erictubo/3d-localization/README.md

 - Install Blender from [blender.org](https://www.blender.org/download/) (tested with versions 4.1 and 4.2 LTS)

-- Configure Blender task in [.vscode/tasks.json](.vscode/tasks.json): change command to location of Blender executable, e.g. "/snap/bin/blender" for Linux if installed via Snap or find the path by running `which blender` in terminal, to enable Python rendering scripts through Blender directly from VS Code.
+- Configure Blender task in [.vscode/tasks.json](.vscode/tasks.json) to enable Python rendering scripts through Blender directly from VS Code: change command to location of Blender executable, e.g. "/snap/bin/blender" for Linux if installed via Snap or find the path by running `which blender` in terminal.

-To run a script with the Blender configuration, open the script in VS Code and press `Cmd/Ctrl + Shift + B`.
-This is only relevant for the files in the `blender/` directory, particularly [render_database.py](src/blender/render_database.py) for rendering automatic orbit poses, [render_query.py](src/blender/render_query.py) for rendering from COLMAP model poses, and [renderer.py](src/blender/renderer.py) for Blender rendering functions used by the prior two scripts.
+To run a script with the Blender configuration in VS Code, open the script and press `Cmd/Ctrl + Shift + B`.
+This is only relevant for the files in the `blender/` directory, particularly [render_database.py](src/blender/render_database.py) for rendering automatic poses, [render_query.py](src/blender/render_query.py) for rendering specific poses, and [renderer.py](src/blender/renderer.py) for rendering functions used by the prior two scripts.

-The main script [main.py](src/main.py), which needs to use a different Python environment, integrates rendering COLMAP poses via the [interface_blender.py](src/interface_blender.py) script that interfaces with [render_query.py](src/blender/render_query.py) by running a terminal command.
+The main script [main.py](src/main.py), which needs to use a different Python environment, integrates rendering the specified COLMAP poses via the [interface_blender.py](src/interface_blender.py) script that interfaces with [render_query.py](src/blender/render_query.py) by running a terminal command.

 ### Python Environment (without MeshLoc)

-Create a Python environment with the required dependencies.

-(Python 3.8 is used for compatibility with HLoc)
+Create a Python environment with the required dependencies (Python 3.8 has been used for compatibility with HLoc)

 ```bash
 conda create -n 3d_env python=3.8